HSBC: Deforestation claims (2012, 2018)

 In the report titled "In the Future There Will Be No Forests Left" produced by Global Witness, the bank was accused of supporting the seven largest Malaysian timber conglomerates, which are responsible for deforestation in the Malaysian state of Sarawak.
 The bank declined to divulge its clients, citing client confidentiality, but maintains that the accusations are not accurate.
 The environmentalist group Greenpeace has also alleged that the bank is contributing to the deforestation in Indonesia and subsequent hazardous impacts in the region by providing funds to palm oil producers for new plantations.
 The bank has denied these claims, citing its sustainability policy that prohibits the bank from financing projects that "damage high conservation value forest."

 Money-laundering policies (2014)

 The bank was reported to have refused large cash withdrawals for customers without a third-party letter confirming what the money would be used for.
 Douglas Carswell, the Conservative MP for Clacton, was alarmed by the policy: "All these regulations which have been imposed on banks allow enormous interpretation.
 It basically infantilises the customer.
 In a sense, your money becomes pocket money and the bank becomes your parent."

-Payments-processing failures (2015)

-In August 2015, the bank failed to process BACS payments resulting in thousands of salaries not paid, house purchase and payment for essential home care failures.

-Spam phone calls (2020)

-In January 2020, HSBC agreed to pay a $2.4 million settlement for a lawsuit filed in 2015 by customers who stated they received spam phone calls from the company.